-Please send a note to your child's teacher when he/she is to leave for an appointment.
+Please send a note to your child's teacher, or call the office when he/she is to leave for an appointment.

 ARRIVAL & HOURS

 School doors do not open until 7:30 AM, and there is no playground supervision prior to this time.
 Arrival prior to 7:45 is discouraged, and no students are allowed to arrive prior to 7:30 AM.
 Breakfast starts serving at 7:45 AM.